TfL Congestion Charge and Bailiff enforcement.

 TfL Congestion Charge and bailiff enforcement.

-Once a case has been passed to an enforcement agent, they will commence enforcement activity; this is known as the compliance stage.
-At this point you will receive a Notice of Enforcement which details the name and address on the warrant and how much money you owe.
-A compliance fee of £75 will be added to the debt increasing the amount due to £277.
+At this stage, a compliance fee of £75 will be added to the debt increasing the amount due to £355.
 If you ignore this notice, an enforcement agent may visit your property to collect the outstanding debt.
-An enforcement fee of £235 will be added increasing the amount due to £513.
-At this stage, a bailiff can take control of a vehicle belonging to you to sell to recover the debt.
+An enforcement fee of £235 will be added increasing the amount due to £590 At this stage, a bailiff can take control of a vehicle belonging to you to sell to recover the debt.

 A payment arrangement can be set up with the enforcement company on receipt of the Notice of Enforcement.
 However, in order to avoid an enforcement fee of £235 being added, and the possibility of your car being taken into control, this arrangement must be set up before the ‘Compliance stage’ expires (this is the date given on the Notice of Enforcement by when payment must be made).